swthemathwiz/hp-z6-g4-memory-fan-mounts/README.md

 ### HP Z6 G4 Dual 80/92 Memory Fan Mount

-Like the Dual 80/80 mount, except with a 92 mm secondary fan.
+Like the dual 80/80 mount but with a 92 mm secondary fan.

 </div>

 ## A Note on HP Workstation 4-Pin Fan Connectors

 The "standard" 4-pin HP Workstation fan connector is somewhat proprietary mechanically.
-Older fans tend to have four color-coded wires and a reddish-brown connector ([JWT A2548H00-4P](http://www.jwt.com.tw/pro_pdf/A2548.pdf)).
+Older fans tend to have four color-coded wires and a reddish-brown connector (e.g. [JWT A2548H00-4P](http://www.jwt.com.tw/pro_pdf/A2548.pdf)).
-Newer ones seem to have all black wires with a natural (white) connector (e.g. [Molex 22-01-3047](https://www.molex.com/en-us/products/part-detail/22013047)).
+Newer fans come with black wires and a white connector (e.g. [Molex 22-01-3047](https://www.molex.com/en-us/products/part-detail/22013047)).
 These connectors are polarized - both ends of the connector have small ribs.
-This differs from 4-pin PC-style PWM fans which have a 3+1 key ([Molex 47054-1000](https://www.molex.com/en-us/products/part-detail/470541000)).
+They differ from 4-pin PC-style PWM fans which have a 3+1 keying (see [Molex 47054-1000](https://www.molex.com/en-us/products/part-detail/470541000)).

 Electrically, both PC- and HP-style are compatible and the signals are compatible and in the same order: Ground, +12VDC, RPM sense, PWM control.

-If you want to connect an after-market (i.e. "normal") PC-style PWM fan to an HP-style motherboard header, you'll have to modify the connector.
-You can do this either by shaving the middle key on the PC-style connector or by transplanting the crimped terminals to an HP-style connector.
+If you want to connect a PC-style PWM fan to an HP-style motherboard header, you need to modify the connector.
+You can do this either by shaving the middle key on the PC-style connector or by transplanting the terminals to an HP-style connector.

 ## What You'll Need...

 ### ...for the Single Mount

-If you're missing a front memory fan, then you'll need a fan, otherwise, you can reuse the existing fan and just add the guard and case fan screws.
+If you're missing a front memory fan, then you'll need a fan.
+Otherwise, you can reuse the existing fan and just add the guard and case fan screws.
 Note that the dual mount replaces the existing single memory fan mount, so to some extent the same directions apply.

-#### An HP-Compatible 80 mm Fan
+#### An HP-Compatible 80-mm Fan

 <img src="../media/media/fan.jpg" alt="Fan" align="right" width="250px" height="250px" />

-Generally, you'll want to buy (or scavenge) an HP-compatible 80 mm x 25 mm PWM +12VDC fan that has an HP-specific 4-pin connector and a cable length of about 4 inches.
+Generally, you'll want to buy (or scavenge) an HP-compatible 80 mm x 25 mm PWM +12VDC fan that has an HP-specific 4-pin connector and a cable length of about 3 inches or more.

-The stock memory fan is a Foxconn PVA080G12Q (0.65A max, 0.35A nominal) (HP: 907246-001) 12VDC PWM fan.
+The stock memory fan is a Foxconn PVA080G12Q (0.65A max, 0.35A nominal) (HP: 907246-001) +12VDC PWM fan.
 Note that this fan is very common on ebay with PC-style connector, so make sure you know what you're getting into.
-I can't find a lot of 80 mm fans with the HP-style connector, so you might be stuck with ordering a stock Z6 memory fan.
-Some other 80 mm fans I saw an HP-style connector:
+I can't find a lot of 80-mm fans with the HP-style connector, so you might be stuck with ordering a stock Z6 memory fan.
+Some other 80-mm fans I saw an HP-style connector:

 - AVC DL08025R12U (0.50A) from HP 400 G3 SFF series (both styles)

 I reused the stock fan and have not tested any other fans as the primary memory fan.

-#### An 80 mm Fan Guard <a name="guard" />
+#### An 80-mm Fan Guard <a name="guard" />

 <img src="../media/media/guard.jpg" alt="Fan Guard" align="right" width="180px" height="180px" />